dnsimple/dnsimple-support/content/articles/cloudflare-ds-record.markdown

 ## Configure Your DS Record

 Log into to your DNSimple account and go to the domain's management page.
-At the bottom of the Domain tab you will see a card for enabling DS records.
-Click Configure DS Record.
+Click "Configure" on the DNSSEC tab.

 ![Enable DS in DNSimple](/files/dnssec-ds-record-1.png)

-Finally, either enter the details for the DS record in using the field-by-field method, or click on the Quick Entry tab and paste the entire record in.
+Finally, enter the details for the DS record using the information provided by Cloudflare.

 ![Enter the DS Information](/files/dnssec-ds-record-2.png)